-It’s often considered that the ability to be able to persuade someone to make a decision is a key skill in a salesperson’s armoury.
-For many, it means that you can sell something that maybe the customer hadn’t thought they needed and in many circles it can be an added advantage.
+It’s often considered that the ability to be able to persuade someone to decide is a key skill in a salesperson’s armoury.
+For many, it means that you can sell something that maybe the customer hadn’t thought they needed, and, in many circles, it can be an added advantage.

 But we need to be aware of the crossover points.
 By this, I mean there are boundaries that people have in their minds that enable them to protect themselves against being forced into something they don’t really want to do.
 It’s important to know those boundaries so we don’t overstep the mark and make the customer feel pressured into making decisions.

-There are three levels at which we can have an effect on other people, and they are influence, persuasion and manipulation.
+There are three levels at which we can influence other people, and they are influence, persuasion, and manipulation.
 I’m sure you know the difference, but a quick reminder is always helpful!

 Influencing something or someone can be thought of as being ‘passive’ in its actions.
 A marketer will use mailshots, brochures, radio and tv adverts, posters, newsletters, blogs, and suchlike to make people aware of their products or services.
 The reader, listener or viewer will now be aware of the product and will be able to make up their own minds as to the value of it to them or their business.
 To influence is “the capacity to have an effect on the character, development, or behaviour of someone or something.”

 How can you ‘influence’ someone effectively?
 Well, the subliminal signals you give can have a big effect.
 Your greeting, the way you portray yourself, your professionalism or your approach can passively make someone take a decision.
-Doing something for someone else may have an effect on them through the law of reciprocity.
-They feel they have to repay in some kind.
+Doing something for someone else may influence them through the law of reciprocity.
+They feel they must repay in some kind.

 The next level is Persuasion.
 This can be defined as ‘the action or process of persuading someone or of being persuaded to do or believe something.’
 This is obviously more ‘active’ in its nature, and means the salesperson is using more force themselves with the customer.